pnnl/BEM-for-PRM/content/user_guide/prm_api_ref/wwr_api.md

 #### Multi building area type handling

-One of the feature in the PRM routine is the capability of handling multiple building area types in one energy model.
+One feature of the PRM routine is the capability of handling multiple building area types in one energy model.
 For example, if an energy model is simulating a building mixed with retail (strip mall) and offices (>50,000 sq ft).
-The baseline vertical fenestration percentage requirements are different for these two building area types.
-Previously, modeler has to manually adjusted the generated baseline model to meet the compliance request.
-In the new workflow, we introduces the user data that can handle this situation in the baseline generation runtime.
+The baseline vertical fenestration percentage requirements differ for these two building area types.
+Previously, modelers had to manually adjust the generated baseline model to meet the compliance request.
+In the new workflow, we introduce the user data to handle this situation in the baseline generation runtime.

 ##### Create user data

-To do that, we need to create a user data.
-The example we are using is a typical small office model, in which we will identify the one space as a retail (strip mall) space and the rest are a office (>50,000 sq ft).
+To do that, we need to create user data.
+The example we are using is a typical small office model.
+In this model, we will identify one space as a retail (strip mall) space and the rest are an office (>50,000 sq ft).

-In this example, we are going to edit the [userdata_space](/BEM-for-PRM/user_guide/add_compliance_data/user_data_space/) file in a spreadsheet.
+In this example, we will edit the [userdata_space](/BEM-for-PRM/user_guide/add_compliance_data/user_data_space/) file in a spreadsheet.

 ![wwr_user_data](/BEM-for-PRM/user_guide/prm_api_ref/images/wwr_user_data_space.PNG)